 "Stay as long as you'd like!
 I insist!" he said, ushering us to the two rooms up the stairs.

 Vero was a very generous man, and a persuasive one.
-Cashel and I ended up taking one of the rooms and the girls were in the other.
+Cashel and I ended up taking one of the rooms and the girls were in the other larger one.
 He even helped us bring some stuff from the Jago back to his home.

 "I heard you saved my boy from a vladicle the other day" he said to Kiko, carrying some of Tammy's boxes to his house.